 Kalbarri National Park is located 600 km north of Perth and a place you have to explore when traveling along Australia’s west coast.
 This hidden gem of Australia offers both a coastal area with stunning cliffs and an inland gorge area.
 The local Aboriginal people, known as the Nanda, believe that the landscape with the Murchison River was formed by the Rainbow Serpent.

 There are many things you can do in Kalbarri National Park.
 In the inland Murchison River gorge area the highlights are the Natural Window trail and an 8 km loop, the Z Bend lookout, and Z Bend Trail (2,6 km).
 Hereby the last one involves climbing and scrambling.
 In addition to several other lookouts, the new Kalbarri Skywalk provides a stunning view and allows you to stand over a 100 m drop.

-Coastal Kalbarri National Park is an area of stunning cliffs and interesting.
+Coastal Kalbarri National Park is an area of stunning cliffs and incredibly interesting.
 Park your car and walk along the Bigurda Trail that connects the highlights.
 It is a moderately easy walk and if you are lucky you can see dolphins or from May to September migrating whales.
-Take the time to see the Natural Bridge, Castle Cove, Island Rock and Shell House.
+Take the time to see the Natural Bridge, Castle Cove, Island Rock, and Shell House.